 Drivers sometimes disagree with the results of an examination conducted by the medical provider selected by the motor carrier.
 Similarly, the motor carrier may disagree with the results of an examination conducted by the provider selected by the driver.
 Disagreements of that nature are resolved by procedures contained in 49 CFR § 391.47.
 Upon filing the dispute, the driver becomes and remains disqualified pending resolution.

-Allan Marain and Norman Epting, Jr. are New Jersey Driver's License lawyers.
-They are familiar with New Jersey and federal regulations relating to Commercial Driver's Licenses.
+Allan Marain is a New Jersey Driver's License lawyer.
+He understands New Jersey and federal regulations relating to Commercial Driver's Licenses.
 If you have, or may have, a CDL issue, call him for a free initial consultation.

 CDL OAL Medical Issues Medical--CDL Restorations Points Revoked List Ticket